-Then add passthroughs in Configuration→Network Configuration→Networks→Fencing→Passthroughs.
+Then add passthroughs in Configuration→NetworkConfiguration→Networks→Fencing→Passthroughs.
 They can be of the following format:

-- example.com: opens ports 80 and 443 in TCP for example.com - example.com:1812: opens the port 1812 in TCP and UDP for example.com - example.com:tcp:1812: opens the port 1812 in TCP for example.com - example.com:udp:1812: opens the port 1812 in UDP for example.com ports specified in all entries.
+- example.com: opens ports 80 and 443 in TCP for example.com - example.com:1812: opens the port 1812 in TCP and UDP for example.com - example.com:tcp:1812: opens the port 1812 in TCP for example.com - example.com:udp:1812: opens the port 1812 in UDP for example.com

+In addition to the options above, you can prefix the domain with . (.example.com) to white list all the subdomains of example.com (ex: www.example.com, my.example.com).

+Should you combine multiple times the same domain with different ports (example.com, example.com: udp:1812, example.com: udp:1813) in the passthroughs, it will open all ports specified in all entries.
 In the previous example that would open ports 80, 443 in TCP as well as 1812 and 1813 in UDP.

-In addition to the options above, you can prefix the domain with \. (\.example.com) to white list all the subdomains of example.com (ex: www.example.com, my.example.com).

-Should you combine multiple times the same domain with different ports (example.com, example.com; udp:1812, example.com; udp:1813) in the passthroughs, it will open all